 I have lived in Ingatestone since 1997.
 I have been a Foundation PCC governor at our school since May 2011.
 My eldest daughter attended Ingatestone & Fryerning C of E (VA) Junior School from year 3 through to year 6 and is now in secondary school.
 My younger daughter attends the school in year 6.
 I feel that being a governor for the school is my way of putting something back into our community by helping to ensure that our children have a high standard of education in a happy, safe environment.
 As Chair of Governors, I aim to lead our team of skilled governors and work closely with the Headteacher and school leadership team to ensure that our school delivers the opportunity for each individual pupil to achieve the best that they can be.
 I am also responsible for monitoring SEND provision and Governor Training.
 I bring with me my experience of Student Welfare management as well as Premises and Facilities management in private tertiary education.
 I have also worked in the Financial Services industry.

 I am the school business manager and support staff governor at school.
 I have worked in school for over ten years and have been a governor since 2012.
 Both of my children attended this school when they were junior school age, I can therefore bring experience as both a parent and a member of staff to the role of school governor.

-I have lived in Ingatestone for the past 6 years, and have two young children.
-My eldest son has just started at Ingatestone Infant School and my younger daughter attends Roman Road pre-school.
+I have lived in Ingatestone for the past 8 years, and have two children both attending Ingatestone Infant School.
 I was invited to join the Governing body in October 2018 as a Foundation DBE Governor.
 I have a Masters degree in Human Resource Management and for the past 15 years worked within the financial services industry as an HR Manager.
 I hope that my people management experience lends itself to supporting the development of staff, which will in turn contribute to improving the educational provision and performance of pupils.